 We have determined beneficial ownership in accordance with the rules of the SEC, and therefore it represents sole or shared voting or investment power with respect to our securities.
 Unless otherwise indicated below, to our knowledge, the persons and entities named in the table have sole voting and sole investment power with respect to all shares that they beneficially owned, subject to community property laws where applicable.
-We have deemed shares of common stock subject to options that are currently exercisable or exercisable within 60 days of June 30, 2020, to be outstanding and to be beneficially owned by the person holding the option for the purpose of computing the percentage ownership of that person but have not treated them as outstanding for the purpose of computing the percentage ownership of any other person.
+We have deemed shares of common stock subject to options that are currently exercisable or exercisable within 60 days of October 15, 2020, to be outstanding and to be beneficially owned by the person holding the option for the purpose of computing the percentage ownership of that person but have not treated them as outstanding for the purpose of computing the percentage ownership of any other person.

-We have based percentage ownership of common stock before this offering on shares of common stock outstanding as of , 2020, which includes shares of common stock resulting from the conversion of all outstanding shares of preferred stock immediately upon the closing of this offering, as if this conversion had occurred as of , 2020.
-Percentage ownership of common stock after this offering assumes the sale of shares of common stock in this offering and no exercise of the underwriters' over-allotment option.
+We have based percentage ownership of common stock before this offering on 20,405,792 shares of common stock outstanding as of October 15, 2020, which includes 20,090,745 shares of common stock resulting from the conversion of all outstanding shares of preferred stock immediately upon the closing of this offering, as if this conversion had occurred as of October 15, 2020.
+Percentage ownership of common stock after this offering assumes the sale of 4,166,667 shares of common stock in this offering and no exercise of the underwriters' over-allotment option, as well as the conversion of all convertible debt into an aggregate of 1,848,280 shares of common stock immediately upon the closing of this offering, based on interest accrued through October 15, 2020 and the assumed initial public offering price of \$18.00 per share, which is the midpoint of the estimated offering price range set forth on the cover page of this prospectus.

-The table below does not reflect any shares of common stock that may be purchased in this offering through the directed share program described under "Underwriters-Directed Share Program."
+The table below does not reflect any shares of common stock that may be purchased in this offering, including through the directed share program described under "Underwriters-Directed Share Program."
 Unless otherwise indicated, the address for each beneficial owner listed in the table below is c/o Biodesix, Inc., 2970 Wilderness Place, Suite 100, Boulder, Colorado 80301.